Scams » Scam And Its Types » Cash Point Scams

 How to avoid?

-• Always, stay away from insecure protocols, especially those that aren't password protected.
-When using free Wifi, avoid making online transactions, if you are desperate and need to make it, then consider downloading the encryption software to scramble your online activity.
+• Always stay away from insecure protocols, especially those that aren’t password-protected.
+When using free Wi-Fi, avoid conducting online transactions.
+If it’s absolutely necessary, consider using encryption software to scramble your online activity and protect your data.

-• Psychological manipulation through social networks, this may seem plausible, but don't get cheated.
-Be vigilant!
-Make sure that your security settings are tight, let only trusted friends of yours have a look at your personal details.
-Never give personal details via email or over the phone.
+Psychological manipulation through social networks may seem believable, but don’t fall for it.
+Be vigilant.
+Tighten your security settings, and ensure that only trusted friends can view your personal information.
+Never share personal details via email or over the phone.

-• The internet is full of opportunities not only to the intellectual, but also to the scammers.
-Always be on your guard when sharing sensitive information, this will have a great impact on anything shared, especially sensitive details.
-Avoid making online purchases that are anonymous and untraceable.
+• The internet is full of opportunities—not just for the intellectual, but also for scammers.
+Always be on guard when sharing sensitive information, as it can have serious consequences.
+Avoid making online purchases from anonymous or untraceable sources.

 Common types of cashpoint scams and tips to protect yourself:

-Pinhole Cameras: Fraudsters install tiny cameras near the ATM to record your PIN as you enter it.
+Pinhole Cameras: Tiny cameras are installed near the ATM to secretly record your PIN as you enter it.

-Protection: Inspect the ATM for any suspicious attachments, loose parts, or unusual-looking devices.
-Cover the keypad while entering your PIN to prevent camera recording.
+Protection: Always inspect the ATM for unusual attachments, loose parts, or anything that seems tampered with.
+Cover the keypad with your hand when entering your PIN.

-2. Card Trapping: Scammers place a device inside the card slot that traps your card when you insert it.
-They retrieve the trapped card later.
+2. Card Trapping - Scammers insert a device inside the ATM card slot that traps your card during a transaction.
+Once you leave, they retrieve the trapped card.

-Protection: If your card gets stuck in the ATM or if the card slot feels unusual, don't leave the ATM.
-Instead, contact your bank immediately.
+Protection: If your card gets stuck or the slot feels abnormal, do not leave the ATM.
+Contact your bank immediately.

-3. Shoulder Surfing: Scammers watch you enter your PIN from a distance, either directly or through security cameras, and then steal your card to make unauthorized transactions.
+3. Shoulder Surfing - Fraudsters observe you entering your PIN from a distance, either directly or through surveillance devices, and later steal your card to make unauthorized withdrawals.

-Protection: Shield the keypad with your hand or body while entering your PIN, even if no one appears to be watching.
+Protection: Always shield the keypad with your hand or body when entering your PIN, even if you believe you're alone.

-Protection: If the ATM doesn't dispense the correct amount of cash, immediately contact your bank and report the issue.
+Protection: If the ATM fails to dispense the full amount, contact your bank immediately to report the issue.

-5. Fake ATMs: Criminals set up counterfeit ATMs in public places or temporary locations.
-These fake ATMs capture card data and PINs.
+5. Fake ATMs - Criminals install counterfeit ATMs in public or temporary locations.
+These machines capture both your card data and PIN.

-Protection: Use ATMs from reputable banks or in well-lit, secure locations.
-Be cautious of ATMs in isolated or unfamiliar places.
+Protection: Only use ATMs from recognized banks, preferably in well-lit and secure locations.
+Avoid machines in isolated or unfamiliar areas.

-6. Distraction Scams: Scammers work in pairs or groups.
-While one person distracts you (e.g., by asking for directions or help), another steals your card or cash.
+6. Distraction Scams - Scammers operate in pairs or groups.
+While one distracts you (e.g., asking for directions), another steals your card or cash.

-Protection: If your card gets stuck in the ATM, do not accept help from strangers.
-Contact your bank or the ATM operator instead.
+Protection: If your card is retained by the ATM, do not accept help from anyone nearby.
+Call your bank or the ATM provider immediately.

 Report scam